smaurice101/readthedocs/docs/source/tmlbuilds.rst

 Why Do I Need TML?
 ----------------

 TML is the world's only technology that can perform entity based machine learning, in-memory, on real-time data integrated with Apache Kafka.
+Any where you need to process real-time data - you NEED TML.
+It can be used in any industry globally.

 .. note::
    **TML offers several advantages over conventional Stream Processing:**